 In college, every student benefits from having a support team.
 Whether it’s a student feeling overwhelmed or confused about their college and career path, or a student simply looking for the encouragement to carry forward on the path they’re comfortable on, having supportive people around to give input, advice, and guidance is important.
 At Clarkson, we have a variety of offices and people whose roles are formally dedicated to helping students, and many more who informally guide students through their college experience and beyond, like coaches, faculty, and staff.

 My name is Cathy Avadikian, and I have been at Clarkson for over 40 years.
 The majority of that time has been spent advising students.
-Currently, I am the Director of the Office of University Advising and University Studies, which has five professional staff members (including myself), and all students who choose University Studies as their first major at Clarkson.
+Currently, I am the Director of the Office of University Advising and University Studies, and Science Studies, which has five professional staff members (including myself), and all students who choose University Studies as their first major at Clarkson.

 Our advising philosophy at Clarkson is to let professional staff members and/or faculty members advise our students.
 Most of our majors have faculty members advising our students from day one.
 They make students’ first-year schedules and guide our students along the way to help them become prepared for your unique career aspirations.

 Our office, the Office of University Advising, is unique in the way that it functions.
 We work to provide supplemental advising support to all our students.
 We also work closely with the faculty advisors to support them!
 But what does supplemental advising look like and mean?
-Our goal is to help students make the right connections between other areas across the campus, such as the Career Center, Health and Counseling, Student Administrative Services, and faculty.
+Our goal is to help students make the right connections between other areas across the campus, such as the Career Center, Health and Counseling, Student Achievement Services, Student Success Center, and faculty.

 You might be wondering things like “What does the Office of University Advising do?”
 “How does advising work?” and “When can I come see your staff?”
 I’ve put together a few quick answers to some common questions to help answer these questions and more.